Morr0/Atheer/ROADMAP.md

 - Add UI to create a new article series
 - Allow in the article editor to link this article to an article series
 - Allow an article series to be in a state of finished once you don't want any more articles in it
-- Sort by most recent/oldest (done the backend just do the UI)
 - Word counter auto generated after each add/update of article
 - Correct scheduled articles releaser to get articles older than today in a transaction
 - Commenting system